psudo-dev/frontend-mentor_-_social-proof-section/README.md

 ## Commentary <a name = "commentary"></a>

-I've also decided to build some of the challenges with Tailwind CSS since that's new to me.
+I've also decided to build some of the challenges with Tailwind CSS - including this one - since that's new to me.
 I know it's not the usual way to use Tailwind but it should be a good training.

-The most challenging part was the fact that I'm used to think Desktop first and then worry about Mobile later but Tailwind is Mobile first, so I had to rewire my brain to think backwards.
+The most challenging part was the fact that I'm used to think Desktop first and worry about Mobile later but Tailwind is Mobile first, so I had to rewire my brain to think backwards.

 All in all, I think it got pretty close to the original design - except the mouse interactions, as I was testing out some Tailwind transitions.